-The entry deadline for the 14th annual Wisconsin Governor’s Business Plan Contest is 5 p.m.
+The entry deadline for the 17th annual Wisconsin Governor’s Business Plan Contest is 5 p.m.
 Jan.
-31. Don’t miss an opportunity to share in more than $100,000 in cash and in-kind prizes.
-Get started at www.govsbizplancontest.com!
+31. Don’t miss an opportunity to share up to $150,000 in cash and in-kind prizes.
+Get started at govsbizplancontest.com!

 Here are 10 reasons you should enter your business idea:

 - It’s free.
 Other than the cost of your time, there is no cost to enter the contest.